If you don't see the answer here...email us at firstname.lastname@example.org

 All events are in historic (Middle) Sackville, New Brunswick.
 You can take the Walker Road exit if you are coming from Moncton or exit 506 if you are coming from Halifax / PEI.
 Our Thursday night Pig & Promenade is up at The Music Barn on Station Road and all other events are on or adjacent to Lillas Fawcett Park in the area between Morice Drive, Pondshore Drive and Folkins Road.
 We would like to again thank the Fawcett Family (Judy Fawcett) for the use of her field for the inaugural levee in 2020.

-In order to facilitate a safe area for people to walk between venues and to allow for maximum social distancing, the roads between Folkins and Pondshore and Morice will have temporary closures over the event.
+In order to facilitate a safe area for people to walk between venues and to allow for maximum social distancing, Main Street just over the bridge and before Pondshore will be closed up to just before Morice Drive, will have temporary closures over the event.
+The triathalon and duathlon both take place in the morning and the levee starts on Saturday at 12:30 PM so barricades go about close to 8 AM and come down once the area clears when the show is over at 5:30 PM on Saturday August 21.
 We want families, seniors and just everyone to be able to stroll around and enjoy the live music and culture safely.
 We also wanted to deter traffic from driving to the area and idling cars, creating congestion and creating hazards for emergency vehicles should they be required.
-A schedule will be posted shortly outlining the times of the closures.
+Again barricades go up 8:00 AM Saturday Aug 20 and come down sometime after 5:30 PM when the area is clear of pedestrians.

 What about people who live in the closure area?